TheBenster/Web-Scraping/README.md

 Allows users to select a genre from the dropdown menu.
 Displays a random book from the selected genre.

+# Recent Updates
+Converted all CSVs into one large JSON! separated by genre.
+I'll try to host it as a REST api sometime soon!

 # Requirements
 Python 3.x
 Beautiful Soup (for web scraping)